Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lessons18.md

 ## Conclusion
 - In conclusion, `transfer`, `send`, and `call` are three unique methods for transferring Ether in Solidity.
 They vary in their *syntax, behaviour, and gas limits*, each offering distinct advantages and drawbacks.

+## 🧑‍💻 Test yourself
+1. 📕 What are the primary differences between *`transfer, send, and call`* when transferring Ether?

+2. 📕 Why is it necessary to convert an address to a *`payable`* type before sending Ether to it?

+3. 🧑‍💻 Implement a function `callAmountTo` using `call` to send Ether from the contract to an address provided as an argument.
+Ensure the function handles failures appropriately.